tunjid/Tiler/docs/index.md

 pageRequestFlow.emit(Tile.Request.Evict(1))
 ```

-For most practical purposes, the `TiledList` produced will be anchored or
+For most practical purposes, the `TiledList` produced should be anchored or
 ["pivoted"](./implementation/pivoted-tiling) around a particular page; typically the user's
 scroll position.
 For how to implement this with the library, see the
 [basic example](./usecases/basic-example).